Learn French

 Upcoming Events

-🎞️ Wednesday 6th March (3.30pm): Café du Coin at Lismore's Starcourt Theatre.
-Watch Subtraction, followed by a chat and nibbles in the cinema's Gatsby Bar.
+🎞️ Wednesday 12th March (3.30pm): Café du Coin at Lismore's Starcourt Theatre.
+Watch Out of Season followed by a chat and nibbles in the cinema's Gatsby Bar at about 5.30pm.
 Buy your own drinks (nibbles provided by AFCDN - gold coin donation, please).

-🤔 Saturday 23th March (10.00am): French Scrabble at Cherry Street Sports Club at 68 Cherry Street, Ballina.
+🤔 Saturday 15th March (10.00am): French Scrabble in Ballina at the Cherry Street Sports Club.
 For further information, email Patricia

-🤔 Saturday 6th April (10.00am): French Scrabble at Cherry Street Sports Club at 68 Cherry Street, Ballina.
+🤔 Saturday 29th March (10.00am): French Scrabble in Ballina at the Cherry Street Sports Club.
 For further information, email Patricia

-👩🎓 Monday 8th April: Term 1 French classes conclude this week.
+👩🎓 Monday 7th April: Term One French classes conclude this week.

-👩🎓 Monday 6th May: Term 2 French classes commence this week.
+👩🎓 Monday 5th May: Term Two French classes commence this week.